 1965: The debut single by the Lovin’ Spoonful, “Do You Believe in Magic,” entered the Billboard Hot 100.
 In mid-October, the single reached #9 on the chart and was the group’s first of seven consecutive top 10 hits in the US.

-1969: Diana Ross & the Supremes and The Temptations released the first single from their joint album, Together, a cover of “The Weight,” originally recorded by The Band in 1968.
+1969: Diana Ross & the Supremes and The Temptations released the first single from their joint album Together, a cover of “The Weight,” a song originally recorded by The Band in 1968.

 1976: Approximately 120,000 fans came to see Todd Rundgren’s Utopia, Hot Tuna, the Don Harrison Band, Lynyrd Skynyrd, 10cc, and The Rolling Stones play at that year’s annual Knebworth Festival in England.
 It was the last time the original four members of 10cc were on stage together.
 Later that year Kevin Godley and Lol Creme left to pursue recording as a duo.
 The Stones were the night’s final act, and after a two and a half hour delay, they finally took the stage along with keyboardist Billy Preston, percussionist Ollie Brown, and pianist Ian Stewart to perform what bassist Bill Wyman claimed was the longest show they’d ever done.
 Though not technically part of the tour, the Knebworth show wrapped up the Stones’ 1976 tour of Europe, and it was falsely rumored to be the last show the Stones or Keith Richards would ever do in Britain.